pat/blog/_posts/2020-01-05-hold-your-own.markdown

 ---

-I began this post with some lines that perhaps match the mood of many of us right now, taken from [People's Faces](https://www.youtube.com/watch?v=CmHgQT9zP_c) by [Kate Tempest](https://twitter.com/katetempest).
+I began this post with some lines that perhaps match the mood of many of us right now, taken from [People's Faces](https://www.youtube.com/watch?v=CmHgQT9zP_c) by [Kae Tempest](https://twitter.com/katetempest).
 But, if you listen to the full song (and, again, you should!), you'll find that the lyrics continue on with a dose of heart:

 > I stare out at my city on another difficult day<br />
 > And I scream inwardly, "When will this change?"<br />